corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-crypto-extensions.md

 section_menu: corda5
 ---
 # net.corda.v5.crypto.extensions
-The `corda-crypto-extensions` module is one of several modules of the `Corda Crypto API`.
-This module defines low-level crypto capabilities that can be used to extend functionality of the Corda Crypto Library by implementing them in a CPK.
+The `corda-crypto-extensions` module of the `Corda Crypto API` defines low-level crypto capabilities that can be used to extend functionality of the Corda Crypto Library by implementing them in a CPK.

 # Extending Supported Digest Algorithms